paganotoni/markito/internal/documents/default.md

 ### Get in touch

-My name is Antonio and I love to build things.
-If you want to know more about this tool, have questions, or simply want to get in touch you can find me in the following links:
+My name is Antonio, and I love to build things.
+If you want to know more about this tool, have questions, or want to get in touch, you can find me at the following links:

 - [My website](https://antoniopagano.com)
 - [My Twitter](https://twitter.com/paganotoni)
 - [My LinkedIn](https://www.linkedin.com/in/paganotoni/)

-Also, take a look at my other endeavours:
+Also, take a look at my other endeavors:

 - [SymbolSecurity](https://symbolsecurity.com)
 - [Wawandco](https://wawand.co)